 The front pattern does move—and no wonder!
 The woman behind shakes it!
 Sometimes I think there are a great many women behind, and sometimes only one, and she crawls around fast, and her crawling shakes it all over. - Charlotte Perkins Gilman

-Correct Answer: C. Patriarchal oppression
+Correct Answer: E. Patriarchal oppression

 Explanation: The woman trapped behind the wallpaper represents the oppressive patriarchal society that constrains the narrator.
 Her obsession with the pattern reflects her struggle against male-dominated medical and social systems that dismiss women's experiences and needs.